AutoScout24/api/source/includes/_changeLog.md

 ###New features

 #### - CustomerDetails
-Data providers can now retrieve customer details.
+Data providers can now retrieve customer details including the customer identification number (Sell-ID) for a valid access token.

 ##April 12th, 2016 - API version 1.1